tessercat/daoistic-book/book.md

 but kings and princes
 took them as namesakes
-because some things harm us but help, and some help us but harm.
+because some things harm us but help, some help us but harm.

 Others teach it,
 and we teach it too,